 Mette Frederiksen, the Danish Prime Minister, established Greenland's sovereignty as non-negotiable - a "red line" in discussions with the White House.
 She emphasized Denmark's willingness to discuss Arctic security matters only within boundaries that respected Greenland's autonomy.

 For Brussels, the episode offered an unexpected opportunity to demonstrate European relevance to a strategically vital Arctic territory.
-The EU has long courted Greenland with development aid, climate cooperation, and trade partnerships.
+The EU has long courted with development aid, climate cooperation, and trade partnerships.
 Now that investment is paying diplomatic dividends.